web-ridge/sqlboiler-graphql-schema/README.md

 # sqlboiler-graphql-schema

+We want developers to be able to build software faster using modern tools like GraphQL, Golang, React Native without depending on commercial providers like Firebase or AWS Amplify.

 This program generates a grapql schema based on the generated sqlboiler structs we do this because we want to support the sqlboiler aliasing in our schema.
 Generating the schema is a good way too add type safety to queries and filters and prevent too much manual typing.

 You can edit your schema like you want later and re-generate if your database changes.
 This program will create a merge conflict with your existing schema so you can choose to accept/reject changes.